Addressing the Majorana vs. Dirac Question with Neutrino Decays: Discussion and Conclusions

 Massive neutrinos are either Majorana or Dirac fermions.
 Given all neutrino-related information available, these two qualitatively different hypotheses are both still allowed.
 The reason for this is that, in the laboratory reference frame, neutrinos are almost always ultra-relativistic and, it turns out, it is very difficult to distinguish Majorana from Dirac neutrinos under these conditions.
 Experiments with non-relativistic neutrinos, on the other hand, have no difficulty distinguishing Majorana from Dirac neutrinos.

 Here we explored the physics of neutrino decay, concentrating on how it can be used to establish the nature of the neutrinos.
-Decaying neutrinos are, in some sense, always non-relativistic --- you can naturally describe the decay process in their rest frame --- and we anticipate that Majorana and Dirac fermions can be qualitatively different.
+Decaying neutrinos are, in some sense, always non-relativistic---you can naturally describe the decay process in their rest frame---and we anticipate that Majorana and Dirac fermions can be qualitatively different.
 We showed that the angular distribution of the final state boson in the two-body decay $N\to \nu_l+X$ of a polarized neutrino $N$ into a lighter neutrino $\nu_\ell$ and a self-conjugate boson $X$ is isotropic in the parent's rest frame if neutrinos, including $N$, are Majorana fermions.
 In contrast, if neutrinos are Dirac fermions, the angular distribution in such decays is almost never isotropic.
 This is a very general --- albeit approximate --- result.
 It depends only on CPT-invariance and is exact at leading order.
 It is also exact to all orders if CP-invariance is respected in the neutrino sector.

 We pointed out that while measuring the angular distribution of $X$ in the parent neutrino rest frame may be very challenging, the same information is captured, in the laboratory frame, by the energy distribution of $X$, an observable that is, perhaps, more accessible, even to neutrino-beam experiments.
-We identified qualitative conditions that need to be met in order to attempt such measurements and critically discussed some of the challenges of telling Majorana from Dirac new neutrino states even if charged-lepton final states are accessible.
+We identified qualitative conditions that need to be met in order to attempt such measurements.
+We explained that the angular distributions in two-body decays of a heavy neutrino into \emph{charged} daughter particles can also reveal whether neutrinos are Majorana or Dirac particles, even when these decays are studied by a detector that does not have charge discrimination.

 We did not explore other neutrino decay modes, including three-body final states (e.g. $N\to \nu_l\ell^+\ell^{\prime -}$).
 We expect these also contain robust information capable of distinguishing Majorana from Dirac neutrinos.
 We hope to return to this topic in another manuscript.
+We also did not explore the application of this procedure to resolving the Majorana versus Dirac nature of other hypothetical particles, including the gauginos in supersymmetric versions of the Standard Model.
+This question has been discussed in the literature---see for example, \cite{Choi:2010gc} for a comprehensive discussion.
+The observation of the decay $\chi_2^0\to \chi_1^0 Z^0$, followed by the measurement of the helicity of the daughter $Z$-boson, for example, was explored in \cite{Choi:2003fs,Kim:2007zzm} as a means to address the nature of the neutralinos $\chi_2^0, \chi_1^0$.